Distance Education Tips

 The Voice to Text extension for the Google Chrome browser recognizes over 60 languages.
 To add the extension, go to the Chrome Web Store

 Many online classes use Zoom for Web conferencing.
 Students also use the platform for group work outside of class.
 Go to Zoom.us to open a free account.
-The site has many helpful resources on how to host a meeting, handle audio issues and more.
-Another option is Google Meet, which has been newly tied to Gmail.
-Click ‘Start a Meeting’ to the right of your email listing and enable camera and audio access.
-For details, see Google Meet in Gmail quick start.
+The site has helpful resources on how to host a meeting, handle audio issues, and more.

 Laulima

-Laulima is the learning management system (LMS) used by the University of Hawaii system.
-Instructors use the LMS to post lessons, resources, and requirements for their courses.
+Laulima is a learning management system (LMS) used by instructors to post course lessons and resources.
 Students use Laulima to check their classes, contribute to discussions, and submit assignments.
-Laulima is regularly updated to improve the user experience and incorporate new features.
+Laulima will soon be replaced by Lamakū (see section above).

 Laulima v21 Upgrade Features Student Resource (document) and What’s new in Laulima v21?
 (YouTube 2:04)